cb1kenobi/dojo-toolkit-module/README.txt

 *******************************************************************************
 Compatibility
 *******************************************************************************
-This module has been developed and tested on Drupal 5.1, PHP 5.1.6, MySQL 5.0.24, and Apache 2.0.55 on Linux 2.6.17 kernel.
+This module has been developed and tested on Drupal 5.1 and PHP 5.1.6 on Linux.

 This module also includes a front-end to the Dojo Subversion repository.
 In order for this functionality to work, you must have the Subversion command-line